First I’d like to thank the ever amazing Emily Guido for hosting us on our Children of Shadows book tour.

 I’ve loved vampires since I saw Frank Langella in the first “hot vampire” version of Draculayears ago.
 That love intensified in my later teens with The Lost Boys, and reading Interview with the Vampire, along with anything vampire I could get my hands on.
 But I wanted more than the evil monster chasing young virgins; more than the sweet, misunderstood handsome fanged stranger that becomes the perfect mate for the woman who captures his heart after so many lone centuries.
 I wanted a vampire so well-crafted in detail that I could believe he was real.
 I wanted something different to happen in the story, other than girl becomes vampire, or vampire becomes dust.
 I wanted passion, tragedy, romance, suspense, action, and the haunting sweetness of poetry and song floating on a soft night breeze.
 So I penned my own vampires.

-1. Cover pic or pics of the books you want to promote.
+1. Cover pic of the book you want to promote.

-5. Your Interview (I will send you questions if you wish), Character Interview, Guest Post or Snippet (around 500 words)
+5. Character Interview, Guest Post or Snippet (around 300 words).